Italian Grand Prix™ Travel Guide

 • Power Sockets: Italy uses Type F power sockets.
 We recommend bringing a universal adapter if you are travelling to the race from outside continental Europe.

-• Weather: The Italian Grand Prix™ falls at the end of the European summer.
+• Weather: For the Italian Grand Prix™, temperatures range from 25°C (77°F) during the day to 14°C (57°F) at night.
 The weather is generally sunny and warm, but rainfall is not uncommon.
-September averages high 25°C (77°F) / low 14°C (57°F).

 Arrival & Getting Around